D4wnstar/aetherwisp/Material physics/Solid state/Ideal crystal.md

 ![[1D diatomic lattice crystal dispersion.png]]

 The lower branch behaves like before, with vanishing frequency at the edges and a dispersion relation of the form $\omega=ck$.
 This is called the **acoustic branch** of dispersion.
 The upper branch however has much higher frequencies and never vanishes.
-This is called the **optical branch** of dispersion because the higher frequencies can actually interact and couple with commonly encountered [[electromagnetic radiation]], thus defining the crystal's optical behavior.
+This is called the **optical branch** of dispersion because the higher frequencies can actually interact and couple with commonly encountered [[Electromagnetic radiation]], thus defining the crystal's optical behavior.
 #### Energy spectrum
 The above discussion is adequate for the general solution to the wave equation, but in practice, we need some boundary conditions to fully solve it.
 If there are $N$ total ions in the crystal, then we can use periodic boundary conditions[^3] to state that the crystal is actually a looping ring, so $u(0)=u(Na)$.